mousepawmedia/devdocs/network/source/guides/staff.rst

 Regular Nextcloud Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Nextcloud is where we store all important staff documents (see :ref:`gstaff_eco`), and where we share a lot of common non-code files.

-If you work in the Content Development department, you'll especially be spending a lot of time on Nextcloud.
+If you work in the Design+Production or Content Development departments, you'll especially be spending a lot of time on Nextcloud.

 * Upload files.

 * Review and proofread files.
+(Content Development)

 * Collaborate on documents.
+(Content Development)

+When you upload files, be sure to place them in an appropriate folder and **share the folder with your department.**

 .. _gstaff_eco: